 If you are happy with how your reel is set up, you can connect it to the fly line system's first component, fly backing.
 The connection can be made with a variety of knots.
 My recommendation is to use a uni-knot around the reel arbor.
 Naturally, an arbor knot works as well.

 Securely attached, have a friend help you reel the backing on to the reel by inserting a pencil or pen through the backing spool.
 While your friend applies tension, retrieve line onto the reel evenly across the arbor.
 Be sure to leave a portion of line to attach to the next component, the fly fishing line.

 How Much Backing Do I Need?

-Most freshwater reels are loaded with between 100 and 150yds of backing.
-In the case of saltwater reels, the amount of backing is increased to 250yds.
+Most freshwater reels are loaded with between 100 and 150 yards of backing.
+In the case of saltwater reels, 250yds is enough backing.